 When you choose Ligatures from the Character panel menu or Control panel menu, a standard ligature defined in the font is produced.

 - Select text.

-- Choose Ligatures from the Character panel menu or the Control panel menu.
+- Choose Window > OpenType and select Standard Ligatures from the panel menu.

 Mixed text: The Kashida insertion feature affects how hyphenation occurs in mixed text.
-When enabled, Kashidas are inserted where applicable, and non-Arabic text is not hyphenated.
-When the Kashida feature is disabled, only non-Arabic text is considered for hyphenation.
+When enabled, Kashidas are inserted where applicable, and non-Arabic text is also hyphenated.
+When the Kashida feature is disabled,

 Hebrew text: Hyphenation is allowed.
-To enable hyphenation and customize settings, choose Paragraph panel > Panel menu > Hyphenation Settings.
+To enable hyphenation and customize settings, choose Window > Type > Paragraph > panel menu > Hyphenation.